 A large number of people who have bruxism also suffer from sleep apnoea and snoring.
 And for an added bonus, these sorts of custom-made oral appliances are also now regarded as one of the very best and simplest treatments for snoring and sleep apnoea.

-Over 50% of people who regularly clench and grind their teeth also suffer from snoring and sleep apnoea.
+Many studies, including a recent article in the Journal of Clinical Medicine3 demonstrate that over 50% of people who regularly clench and grind their teeth also suffer from snoring and sleep apnoea.
 Most people who have sleep apnoea are not aware they have this condition.
 The telltale signs are regular snoring along with waking unrefreshed and a degree of sleepiness during the day.
 If you have these symptoms it is important for your health to have a sleep test as this is the only way to diagnose sleep apnoea.

 We have treated many patients in our practice for snoring and sleep apnoea who had recently been treated separately for bruxism, only to discover that the splint they have for bruxism needed to be replaced with an oral appliance for snoring, sleep apnoea and bruxism.